NeekTheGiraffe/cs-makeover/readme.md

 ## Future directions

-* Add breadcrumbs at the top of each page
+- Add breadcrumbs at the top of each page
+- Dropdown for previous terms
+- Clean up the code
+  - Don't depend on the file extension of the URL
+  - TypeScript
+  - Duplication of domain names etc.

 ## Run the app locally